ITM Finland

 Borås Kongress

-Adapted to everything from small meetings to large congresses, Borås Kongress has, in addition to a large congress hall, a banquet hall and an exhibition hall as well as 23 meeting rooms.
-The rooms can accommodate from 2 to 1,000 people.
-Audico has carried out a complete installation of AV technology in the large congress hall and the other larger halls.
+Adapted to everything from small meetings to large congresses, Borås Kongress has, in addition to a large congress hall, a banquet hall, an exhibition hall, and 23 meeting rooms.
+The rooms can accommodate between 2 and 1,000 people.
+Audico has carried out a complete installation of AV technology in the large congress hall and other larger halls.

 Read More